Monty/IMDb_xref/README.md

 cross-referencing.
 Those files are much smaller, enabling faster queries.

-Select #5 `Run a cross-reference of your saved shows` to enter search terms a line at a time, or select #6 `Run a guided cross-reference of your saved shows` to predict search terms with minimal typing.
+Select #5 `Run a cross-reference of your saved shows` to enter search terms a line at a time.

 You can mix and match shows, cast or crew members, and characters portrayed in a single search, e.g. The Crown, Olivia Colman, and Queen Elizabeth.
+Search for two or more actors to see if they appear in any shows together.
+Search for two or more shows to see which actors, if any, appear in more than one.

+Select #6 `Run a guided cross-reference of your saved shows` to predict and fill in search terms with minimal typing.
+This is particularly useful on a tablet running a terminal emulator. *I use the free version of Termius on an iPad, but others should work also.*

 You can use #7, `Show me a list of my saved shows` to make sure you have saved the necessary shows before cross-referencing.